On equivalence relations induced by Polish groups: Equivalence relations induced by Polish groups

 If $G$ is TSI, the same arguments show that $c(G)$ is TSI.

 If $G$ is non-archimedean, let $(G_n)$ be a sequence of open subgroups of $G$ which forms a neighborhood base of $1_G$, and let $d$ be a compatible metric on $G$ and $d_u$ the supremum metric on $c(G)$.
-Let $\varepsilon_n>0$ such that
+Find an $\varepsilon_n>0$ such that